kromanowicz/2022-Annual-Thaw-Microbes/README.md

-## Annual thaw duration is a strong predictor of the soil microbiome and its response to permafrost thaw in arctic tundra
+## Annual Thaw Duration is a Strong Predictor of the Soil Microbiome and its Response to Permafrost Thaw in Arctic Tundra

 ### Karl J. Romanowicz & George W. Kling